MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-teams-live-events-policies-using-powershell.md

 localization_priority: Normal
 ms.collection:
   - M365-collaboration
-description: Examples of how to use PowerShell to set policies in Teams to control who can hold live events in your organization and features that are available in the events that they create
+description: Examples of how to use PowerShell to set policies in Teams to control who can hold live events in your organization and the features available in the events.
 appliesto:
   - Microsoft Teams
 ---